1987 UK Championship

-The 1987 UK Championship (also known as the 1987 Tennent's UK Championship for sponsorship reasons) was a professional ranking snooker tournament that took place at the Guild Hall in Preston, England.
+The 1987 UK Championship (officially the 1987 Tennent's UK Championship) was a professional ranking snooker tournament that took place at the Guild Hall in Preston, England.
 The event started on 13 November 1987 and the televised stages were shown on BBC between 21 and 29 November 1987.

 Willie Thorne made UK Championship history, when he became the first player to make a maximum break at the tournament against Tommy Murphy, although it was not televised, as it took place on 17 November.

 Steve Davis meanwhile won his sixth and last UK title by defeating Jimmy White 16–14 in a classic match.